ajaswa/waffleiron/README.md

 The trick here is to use semantic markup and CSS for all you elements.

 ### Responsive by nature
-Built into Waffle Iron are some handy helpers to get your site all responsive.
+Built into Waffleiron are some handy helpers to get your site all responsive.
 At a given point it will drop to a fluid layout and then down to a mobile layout.
 Turn them off if you would like.

 ### Drop in grid
-Drop Waffle Iron in where you need a grid.
+Drop Waffleiron in where you need a grid.
 Leave it out where it doesn't make sense.
 Write your CSS as fast as you can.

 ## Why should I use it?
 Cause it's awesome and fast.
 If you don't want to use it half way through a project you can easily pull it out and write your own CSS without needing to rewrite your markup or change your CSS.

 ## Support
-Waffle Iron works without any hacks in Safari, Chrome, Firefox and IE8+.
+Waffleiron works without any hacks in Safari, Chrome, Firefox and IE8+.
 If you use html tag conditionals IE7 support is built in, otherwise you'll have to tweek some things by adding the following to your config block:

     $wi-ie7: true;